microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 Online calculators can be used to test different configurations and try different settings.
 Most developers compare results with an online calculator for comparison purposes.
 An example that was used in the development of this code example is the [Online Calculator by Sven Reifegerste (Zorc)](http://www.zorc.breitbandkatze.de/crc.html).

 For this code example, the calculation performed by the MCC Melody CRC Driver can be replicated with the online calculator by the following steps:
 - Select "CRC-CCITT" button.
-This should set all of the settings to their desired values, but just to check:
+This will set all of the settings to their desired values:
   - CRC order should be 16, since we are using a 16-bit polynomial.
   - CRC polynom should be set to "1021," which is the hex value for the CRC-16-CCITT polynomial.
   - Initial value should be set to "FFFF," which is the hex value for -1, the standard for CRC-16-CCITT.